najwanan/RetailSite/README.md

 #### Learnings from Project:<a name="learnings"></a>

-I how to map out a shopping cart flow.
+This project was an exploration in the features of an ecommerce store.
+I had to map out the shopping cart flow and use local storage to make the shopping cart page functional.
+I'm still working out the bugs in the project, so the user journey isn't where I want it to be yet.

 #### Known Bugs <a name="bugs"></a>
 - [ ] Shopping Cart feature has bug where items only show up in cart after refresh
 - [ ] Layout of Shopping Cart sidebar
+- [ ] Delete item from cart functionality has a bug.

 #### Additional Features for future Development <a name="features"></a>